Google Translate Disclaimer

 Food access and availability can be affected by the built environment in our community.
 The built environment includes the human-made design and layout of the communities in which people live, learn, work and play.
 It can impact our access to nutritious food, access to physical activity, and connecting with others.

-The built environment is shaped by Provincial, and Municipal plans and policies, which guide how land resources are managed.
+The built environment is shaped by Provincial, and Municipal plans and policies, which guide how land is used.
 Check out healthy community design to learn more about building healthy, complete communities.

-Making sure the food system is sustainable in our local community has several benefits for all of us who live in Simcoe and Muskoka.
+Making sure the food system is sustainable in our local community has many benefits for everyone in Simcoe and Muskoka.
 Some examples include:

 Environmental Benefits